A Trusted Friend in a Complicated World

 Goldendoodle

 Ladies and gentlemen, we present the CEO of cuteness: the goldendoodle.
 The proud parents are the golden retriever and standard poodle.
-You might have also seen the ultra-cute golden minidoodle, a mix of golden retriever and miniature poodle.
+You might have also seen the ultra-cute mini goldendoodle, a mix of golden retriever and miniature poodle.
 In both types of “doodle,” the poodle’s curly hair is dominant.
-The retriever genes are evident in the broader face, round head, and of course, the friendly yet soulful “puppy eyes.”
-Individually, poodles and golden retrievers are considered two of the best dogs for first-time pet parents because they’re easy to train and groom and are oh-so lovable.
-When you combine the two, you have the makings of the ultimate doggo.
+The retriever genes are evident in the broader face, rounder head and, of course, the friendly yet soulful “puppy eyes.”
+Ask around at the dog park, and you’ll discover poodles and golden retrievers are considered two of the best dogs for first-time pet parents because they’re easy to train and oh, so lovable.
+When you combine the two, you have the makings of the ultimate pet.

 Morkie